brandonwestcott/li3_waffle/README.md

 ~~~

 ## Plans for the future
-1. Add helper overwriting
+1. Fix the view definition, definitely not elegant as is.
-2. Fix the view definition, definitely not elegant as is.
+2. Add more test coverage
 3. Add robust config to `li3_waffle\config\Feature.php` class for understanding of query params, environments, hostnames, server ips, remote ips, time of day, percentage of population.
 Of course, as a developer you can overwrite anything in that class and customize it as much as you want.
 However, it would be nice to have an small dsl for the main things.
 4. So eventually, I would like to create an `li3_waffle_admin` plugin for managing these features.
 E.g. your product team could login and enable these features based on the options for your specific needs.
 I attempted to set up the options in `Feature.php` class to allow these items to come from a DB, so we shall see.